strimzi/proposals/005-design-docs.md

 ### How to write a design document

-The design documents would live alongside the code for simplicity, so that code changes could be audited with their corresponding design doc changes.
+The design documents would live in the strimzi-kafka-operator repo and would match the current code state, so that code changes could be audited with their corresponding design doc changes.

 A design document would be split into `X` parts